grimoire/torch2trt_dynamic/README.md

 # torch2trt dynamic

-This is a branch of [torch2trt](https://github.com/NVIDIA-AI-IOT/torch2trt) with dynamic input support
+This is a branch of [torch2trt](https://github.com/NVIDIA-AI-IOT/torch2trt) with dynamic input support.

-Note that not all layers support dynamic input such as `torch.split()` etc...

 ## Usage